 What causes it?

-There are many different problems that can cause systolic heart failure.
+There are many different problems that can cause heart failure with reduced ejection fraction.

 What is it?